numirias/pytest-json-report/README.md

 ## Similar tools

 - [pytest-json](https://github.com/mattcl/pytest-json) has some neat features but appears to be unmaintained.
-I borrowed some test cases from there.
+I borrowed some features and test cases from there.

 - [tox has a swtich](http://tox.readthedocs.io/en/latest/example/result.html) to create a JSON report including a test result summary.
 However, it just provides the overall outcome without test details.